new plants growing from scraps of supermarket food, celery, tomato, onions

 As you can see from the photos on this page, any cuttings or stumps, we usually start in water.

-It’s just an easy, clean, way to get roots and plants started in the kitchen, without soil.
+It’s just an easy, clean way to get roots and plants started in the kitchen, without soil.
 You can pot them up into soil when the plants are established.

 Some, such as pineapple tops, can last weeks in water before you need to put them in soil.
 Others will need the nutrients that soil provides faster.
 If your young plants and roots still look healthy, they’re OK in water for a few days more.
 If they start to wilt or change colour, get them into soil.
+If they start to rot you’re probably done, they won’t make it.

 Most of these plants will start in moist soil too.
 To encourage rooting and growth, place a plastic bag over the pot and plant, like a tent.
 This reduces evaporation.